 Step two: Blend (I bet you didn’t see that one coming) for 1 minute or until you have a smooth and creamy consistency and even orange color throughout.
 You may need to scrap the sides down to incorporate all the yogurt.

-Step three: Enjoy on everything!
+Step three: Enjoy with everything!

 Watch How to Make This - Step by Step

 For a quick sauce that requires no measuring, try to buy a 16-ounce Greek yogurt, a 7-ounce can of chipotles, and three packets of Ranch seasoning.
-This means you can dump the entire yogurt container, entire chipotle can, and the three Ranch packets into the blender.
+This means you can dump the entire yogurt container, the entire chipotle can, and the three Ranch packets into the blender.
 Blend and then pour back into the Greek yogurt container.
 How easy?!

 Facts and Common Questions